Lugriz/pdfmake-wrapper/README.md

 import * as pdfFonts from "pdfmake/build/vfs_fonts"; // fonts provided for pdfmake

 // If any issue using previous fonts import. you can try this:
-// import * as pdfFonts from "pdfmake/build/vfs_fonts";
+// import pdfFonts from "pdfmake/build/vfs_fonts";

 // Set the fonts to use PdfMakeWrapper.setFonts(pdfFonts);